KSXGitHub/egg-shell/docs/COMPLICATIONS.md

 #### Make relative path a part of a dependency identity

 Cache the relative path as part of a file's dependencies tree.
 Together with a content hash, make up a pair that is the identity of a dependency.

+## Subtypes and traits

+### Problems

+Trait methods may (and often does) have return type being the same as the type parameters in of the trait.
+This makes it possible to return a value belongs to the type but not a subtype, leading to wrong subtype guarantees should the subtype inherit traits from the its supertypes.

+For example, the number type `i32` has trait instance `Add(i32, i32)` and a subtype `1i32 | 2i32` (the syntax of subtyping is not final).
+Logically, `Add(i32, i32)` should be possible on `1i32 | 2i32`.
+However, `2i32 + 2i32` evaluates to `4i32` which is outside the subtype.

+### Potential solutions

+#### Subtypes are not considered the same as their supertypes

+Subtypes should not be considered the same as their supertypes, and they do not inherit their trait instances.
+Instead, their values would be casted to the closet supertype that satisfy the trait instance.

+For example, calling `Add(i32, i32)::add` on 2 values of subtype `1i32 | 2i32` would cast the values to `i32`, compute the addition, then return an `i32`.

+## Subtypes and blanket traits

+### Unresolved questions

+Is it possible to make unsound method with blanket traits?